5 Tips to Control Dust During a Kitchen Remodel

 • Opening a window, if weather permits, to allow circulation within the renovation space, and rigging a fan in the window space to blow dust out

-3. Remove & Protect Items
+3. Remove & Protect Personal Items

-4. Vacuum & Dust Daily
+4. Vacuum & Sweep Daily to Control Dust

 Dust and debris are inevitable, but with a little forethought and care, Kowalske will keep your home clean and safe.